 Ottoman Rahle (“Quran Table”)

-Once owned by the Turkish-born Princess Esra Birgen Jah, the former wife of the Nizam of Hyderabad Mukarram Jah, this splendid walnut Quran stand is decorated in the imperial Tarz-ı İstanbul (“İstanbul-style”).
-It has a striking central sunburst motif consisting of a 19-sided mother-of-pearl star enclosed by rows of diamonds and triangles inlaid with tortoiseshell and mother-of-pearl.
-This sun-burst motif is repeated as half medallions on either side of the surface and separated by tulips and six-sided rosettes intertwined with scrolls, diamonds, triangles, and circles in mother-of-pearl.
-There is also a border of rosettes followed by an outer border of downward facing triangles in mother-of-pearl and upward facing tortoiseshell triangles to harmonise the tessellating scheme.
+The rahle is elaborately decorated in the imperial Istanbul style.
+It has a stylized central floral (tulip) motif, enclosed within a roundel of triangles inlaid with mother-of-pearl.
+This motif is repeated as half medallions on either side of the surface and separated by stylized tulips and intertwined with rosettes, scrolls and flower heads in mother-of-pearl.
+There is also a border of rosettes followed by an outer double border of downward facing triangles in mother-of-pearl and upward facing tortoiseshell triangles.

 On either side of the table, there is a motif of a flower spray in a roundel against a background of scrolling flowerheads in mother-of-pearl; below this, the table legs are in the mihraplı (“mihrab”) style with a protruding medallion with floral motifs.
 The four legs are also decorated with floral motifs adjoined by scrolling vines in mother-of-pearl followed by a border of triangles.